cmoscardi/cmoscardi.github.io/_posts/2017-12-12-SAS-real-estate-values.markdown

 ## The methods: experimental design!

 This may have been my favorite aspect of the project.
 I haven't spent a ton of time digging through the nuances of experimental designs, so it was fun to learn more.
-I had been exposed to the following, traditional, experimental setup:
+I had exposure to the following, traditional, experimental setup, which we'll build off of:

 1. A group of people is partitioned into "treatment" and "control" groups.
 2. The "treatment" group receives some sort of "intervention" - think, a new drug to lower cholestorol - and some "outcome" is measured - think, cholestorol levels.